ttscoff/snibbets/README.md

 I recommend using filenames with multiple extensions (ending with your markdown extension), primarily to define the syntax for a snippet.
 For example, a css snippet would be `*.css.md`, a ruby snippet would be `*.rb.md`.
 This can aid in searching and makes it easy to script things like adding language tags automatically.

+The name of the file should be the description of the snippet, at least in the case where there's only one snippet in the document.
+Call it 'javascript url parser.js.md' or similar.
+If I got the snippet from StackOverflow, I give it a name based on the question I searched to find it.
+Be descriptive.

+You can combine multiple snippets in a file, though.
+For example, I have a file called 'Ruby hash snippets.rb.md'.
+That file contains an array of useful snippets, and each one has a descriptive title in an h3 header above it.
+Those (ATX) headers are used to split the file, and when you search from the command line, you'll get a menu of all of the snippets in the selected file.
+(And if you have [fzf](https://github.com/junegunn/fzf) or [gum](https://github.com/charmbracelet/gum) installed, you can quickly filter through with fuzzy searching and find exactly what you need.)

 If a file contains multiple snippets, they should be separated by ATX-style headers (one or more `#`) describing the snippets.
 Additional  descriptions can be included outside of the code block.
 For example:

 A file titled `unix find.bash.md`: